History of Mexico: Madero presidency and its opposition, 1911–1913

-Following the resignation of Díaz and a brief interim presidency of a high-level government official from the Díaz era, Madero was elected president in 1911.
+Following the resignation of Díaz, Madero was elected president in 1911.
 The revolutionary leaders had many different objectives; revolutionary figures varied from liberals such as Madero to radicals such as Emiliano Zapata and Pancho Villa.
-As a consequence, it proved impossible to agree on how to organize the government that emerged from the triumphant first phase of the revolution.
-This standoff over political principles led quickly to a struggle for control of the government, a violent conflict that lasted more than 20 years.
+Consequently, it proved impossible to agree on how to organize the government that emerged from the triumphant first phase of the revolution.
+This standoff over political principles quickly led to a struggle for government control, a violent conflict that lasted more than ten years.